Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration War Story: The Sunset Shores Insurance Dispute in Mid Florida, 32799

-In March 2023, Jessica Harper, a small business owner in Mid Florida (zip code 32799), found herself embroiled in a bitter insurance dispute that would test every ounce of her patience and resolve.
+In March 2023, the claimant, a small business owner in Mid Florida (zip code 32799), found herself embroiled in a bitter insurance dispute that would test every ounce of her patience and resolve.
 Jessica owned Sunset Shores Boutique, a quaint shop specializing in coastal decor.
 When a severe thunderstorm swept through the area on March 15, it caused significant flooding and structural damage to her store, resulting in an estimated loss of $78,500.

-Jessica's insurer, Mid Florida Mutual, authorized an initial payout of $40,000, claiming that much of the damage was excluded under a clause citing “pre-existing wear and negligence.”
+Jessica's insurer, Mid Florida Mutual, authorized an initial payout of $40,000, claiming that much of the damage was excluded under a clause citing pre-existing wear and negligence.”
 Jessica vehemently disagreed.
 To her, the damage was clearly the result of the storm’s devastating storm surge, not any long-term neglect.

 The Timeline: